Aetherinox/csf-firewall/docs/docs/usage/ipset.md

        2. See the [Blocklists section](../usage/blocklists.md) for more information about blocklists.

 2. [Using Manual Additions](#using-manual-additions)
-       1. Adding specific IPs or subnets you want to allow or deny.
+       1. Adding specific IPs or subnets you want to allow or deny via a command (or shell script for automation).

 <br />
 <br />